History of San Marino: 19th century

-In the spring of 1861, shortly before the beginning of the American Civil War, the government of San Marino wrote a letter to United States President Abraham Lincoln in "perfect Italian on one side, and imperfect but clear English on the other"; this proposing an "alliance" between the two democratic nations and offering the President honorary San Marino citizenship.
+In the spring of 1861, shortly before the beginning of the American Civil War, the government of San Marino wrote a letter to United States President Abraham Lincoln in "perfect Italian on one side, and imperfect but clear English on the other"; this letter proposed an "alliance" between the two democratic nations and offering the President honorary San Marino citizenship.
 Lincoln accepted the offer, writing in reply with his Secretary of State, William H. Seward that San Marino proved that "government founded on republican principles is capable of being so administered as to be secure and enduring."
 Presaging a theme he would bring to the fore, using similar language, in his Gettysburg Address in 1863, Lincoln wrote: "You have kindly adverted to the trial through which this Republic is now passing.
 It is one of deep import.
 It involves the question whether a Representative republic, extended and aggrandized so much as to be safe against foreign enemies can save itself from the dangers of domestic faction.
 I have faith in a good result...."

 After the unification of the Kingdom of Italy a treaty in 1862 confirmed San Marino's independence, later revised in 1872.